kumaashi/Tanbo/README.md

 I'm just trying to figure out what I can do with it, especially for 2D systems.
 The rest is for simple experiments.

+# What is Tanbo?

+It's a field for growing rice in Japanese.

 # astyle

 https://astyle.sourceforge.net/